treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 The complex answer is whenever comprehensions make sense, you should consider them.
 That's not really an answer, but there is no one answer to the question "when should I use a comprehension"?

-Here's a `for` loop which doesn't look like it could be [copy-pasted into a comprehension or a generator expression][article]:
+For example here's a `for` loop which doesn't really look like it could be rewritten using a comprehension:

 ```python
 def is_prime(candidate):